 And there’s no guarantee the company will be successful.
 If it isn’t successful in negotiating, you’ll still be responsible for the full debt amount, plus any extra interest that accrued.

 If the company is successful, you’ll have to pay the settlement amount in full.
 Then in April, you’ll owe taxes on the amount forgiven.

 The settlement company will also charge you up to 25% in fees on top of the settlement.

 Bankruptcy is another last resort.
 The two major types for individuals are Chapter 7 and Chapter 13.

-Chapter 7 allows the filer to completely discharge all their debts in four to six months, by liquidating their assets.
+Chapter 7 bankruptcy allows the filer to completely discharge all their debts in four to six months by liquidating their assets.
 A trustee gathers and sells all of your nonexempt assets to pay off your debt.
 Those assets can include property that’s not your primary residence, a vehicle with equity, investments or valuable collections.

 Jen Smith is a staff writer at The Penny Hoarder.
-She gives money-saving and debt-payoff tips on Instagram at @savingwithspunk.
+She and her husband paid off $78,000 of debt in less than two years on two less-than-average salaries.
+She gives money-saving and debt-payoff tips on Instagram at @modernfrugality.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.